 Live Demo (Recording) of How to Make Easy Matcha Latte

-My good friend, Pat from AllDayIEat, and I did a Facebook Live session to show how to make an easy matcha latte.
+My good friend, Pat from AllDayIEat and I did a Facebook Live session to show how to make an easy matcha latte.
 You can watch the recording of the session below.

 Do you want to learn how to make a green tea latte taste delicious?
 You're in the right place!
 Today we're going to cover how to make a green tea latte the traditional way, as well as fast, cold, and coffee house options.

-There are different ways to make a green tea latte, but all of them involve matcha, which is the fine powder made from grinding a special variety of green tea.
+There are different ways to make a green tea latte, but all of them involve matcha, which is fine powder made from grinding a special variety of green tea.

 In other words, matcha is not simply ground green tea leaves of any variety.